kabanero-io/collections/ci/tekton/README.md

    After the build completes successfully, a `kabanero-index` container is deployed into your cluster.

-1. Get the route for the `kabanero-index` pod and use it to generate a collections URL:
+1. Get the route for the `kabanero-index` pod and use it to generate a stacks index URL:

     ```
-    COLLECTIONS_URL=$(oc -n kabanero get route kabanero-index --no-headers -o=jsonpath='http://{.status.ingress[0].host}/kabanero-index.yaml')
+    STACKS_INDEX_URL=$(oc -n kabanero get route kabanero-index --no-headers -o=jsonpath='http://{.status.ingress[0].host}/kabanero-index.yaml')
-    echo $COLLECTIONS_URL
+    echo $STACKS_INDEX_URL
     ```

-1. Follow the [configuring a Kabanero CR instance](https://kabanero.io/docs/ref/general/configuration/kabanero-cr-config.html) documentation to configure or deploy a Kabanero instance with the `COLLECTIONS_URL` obtained in the previous step.
+1. Follow the [configuring a Kabanero CR instance](https://kabanero.io/docs/ref/general/configuration/kabanero-cr-config.html) documentation to configure or deploy a Kabanero instance with the `STACKS_URL` obtained in the previous step.